Regulatory Compliance Support

 What about Swedish Cybersäkerhetslagen compliance?

 The Swedish Cybersäkerhetslagen (2025:1506), which took effect January 15, 2026, implements the NIS2 Directive in Sweden.
 Mideye Server's multi-factor authentication addresses the security measure requirements in 21 § regarding authentication and access control.
-All Mideye central services run in Swedish data centers, supporting data sovereignty requirements for Swedish critical infrastructure.
+Mideye central services run in EU data centers within the Nordic region (Sweden and Finland), supporting EU data sovereignty requirements for Swedish critical infrastructure.

 Can I use Mideye for PCI DSS compliance?

 Yes.
-Mideye Server addresses PCI DSS v4.0 Requirement 8.4 for multi-factor authentication on administrative and remote access to cardholder data environments (Mideye is not PCI DSS certified; this refers to the MFA controls our product provides as part of a customer's broader compliance program).
+Mideye Server addresses PCI DSS v4.0 Requirement 8.4 for multi-factor authentication on administrative and remote access to cardholder data environments, providing the MFA controls that form part of a customer's broader compliance program.
 Many customers integrate Mideye with VPN, RDP, and administrative consoles to support PCI DSS MFA requirements.
 Remember that PCI DSS has many other requirements beyond MFA.

 Related Resources